viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ```

 That is also the explaination why `loss` and `trainer` sneaked inside the
 graph representation of the previous samples.
-We just decide what our
+We just decide what the
 lossfunction is that we want to minimize with the Adam Optimizer.
 Tensorflow
 automatically adapts the variables that influence the outcome via
 backpropagation.
 In the last lesson we learned that tensorflow automatically